Top 5 CAD Software for Construction Projects

 SketchUp Pro

 SketchUp Pro is loved for its user-friendly 3D modeling.
 While not a heavy-duty CAD tool, its simplicity is its strength.
 SketchUp Pro is great for quick concepts and visualisations.
-Many small firms use it for quick mockups, interior layouts, or rendered client presentations.
-This is why SketchUp Pro is commonly used for client presentations.

 If you’re comparing options, understanding the nuances between AutoCAD vs SketchUp in our review here can be very helpful for different project needs.